uberFoo/dwarf/doc/src/preface.md

 You see, I wanted to use `sarzak` to generate Rust code for dwarf.
 Making that work was enough of a mental load.
 Adding "programming language design" was more than I needed to deal with.
+Like I already mentioned, dwarf is meant to be a DSL, and I plan on hacking on it quite a bit.
+The more it looks like, and acts like Rust, the happier a cowboy be me.

 Dwarf contains generated code -- a lot of it.
 Counting lines of code is a pretty terrible metric.